Franklin89/Blog/input/posts/adding-a-third-party-datetimepicker-to-your-asp-net-core-mvc-application.md

 Everything worked at this point, except the `Edit` page.
 If there was a datetime set and that value should be loaded into the input, there were strange exceptions in the browsers console.

-I figured out that the parsing method of the library was not working properly with simple strings as an input.
-So I used the option to override the `parseInputDate` function as shown below.
+I figured out that the parsing method of the library was not working properly.
+I used the option to override the `parseInputDate` function as shown below.

 ```js
 $(function(){